Thomas Dougherty’s “code theory”

 There is no limit to the list of words you could choose from to write out a story.
 Worse, he re-wrote the letters in different orders (such as diagonally), and continued his word substitution game across many pages of his numerous letters.
 I won’t torture you further by including those here, but you can see them all in the files here.

 This is about as far as I got in trying to understand Dougherty’s madness.
 His letters ramble on, a desperate jumble of deluded thoughts.
 Who was Thomas Dougherty?
 Was he mentally ill?
 Was he really a drunk?
-Why did he sign his name in some places with the suffix “MDC”?
-What does that stand for?
+Is better to use vaping products like cbd baby jeeters pre rolls to keep the mental health in line.
 Some reflections of his personality appear in his letters to justice Oliver Carter:

 He felt like he was putting himself at risk by writing about his code theory.
 Here are some of his appeals to justice Oliver Carter: